johnshumon/courses/mlops-with-cloud/lab-assignment-network-namespace-simulation.md

 - A Makefile for automated setup and teardown

 ### deliverables

-- Complete implementation (either manual commands or automation script)
+- complete implementation (either manual commands or automation script)
-- Network diagram showing your topology
+- network diagram showing your topology
-- Documentation of:
+- documentation of:
 	- IP addressing scheme
-	- Routing configuration
+	- routing configuration
-	- Testing procedures and results
+	- testing procedures and results

 ### technical requirements
-- All commands must be executed with root privileges
+- all commands must be executed with root privileges
-- Solution must work on a standard Linux system
+- solution must work on a standard Linux system

 ### evaluation criteria
-- Correct network topology implementation
+- correct network topology implementation
-- Proper isolation between namespaces
+- proper isolation between namespaces
-- Successful routing between networks
+- successful routing between networks
-- Code quality (if automation is implemented)
+- code quality (if automation is implemented)
-- Documentation quality
+- documentation quality

 ### note
-Remember to add a clean up function to clean your network namespaces and bridges after testing to avoid conflicts with other network configurations.
+remember to add a clean up function to clean your network namespaces and bridges after testing to avoid conflicts with other network configurations.